Nirajbro/Phishing_gaurdian/README.md

 ## 📌 Project Overview

-PhishGuardian is a web-based cybersecurity awareness project that allows users to learn about online threats through an interactive experience.
+PhishingGuardian is a web-based cybersecurity awareness project that allows users to learn about online threats through an interactive experience.

 The platform includes multiple learning sections covering topics such as: